OR WAIT null SECS

 I often tell people, you don't have to start on day one with a Nudge Unit.
 The first thing to do is come up with a good project, an example of how you could implement a nudge to change.
 The way we started our unit wasn't to put up a sign and say, “Hey, we're the Nudge Unit,” it was to show that nudges can be really effective.
 That helped get buy in from leadership and helped us get the resources we needed to more at a larger scale.

 CHE: So, how does that work?
-What are some good examples of technology, making that just work better or are working at all?
+What are some good examples of technology that make things work better or make things work at all?

 Patel: One of the best ways we've used technology is to reduce burden on clinicians and patients.
 A lot of people think nudges are reminders or alerts and that it's more information.
 One example that a colleague of mine [created] was a project in cardiology, where the goal was to refer patients who had heart attack or stroke to cardiac rehab, which is a structured exercise program that's known to reduce mortality reduce readmissions by up to 30%.
 In our health system, and many others who struggle to do this effectively, only 15% of patients were referred.
 So, if 100 people had a heart attack at our hospitals in a month, 85 would go home never being referred for cardiac rehab, which is essentially a free gym membership with a cardiologist available for guidance.
 But that's a national problem—one fourth of hospitals refer less than 20% of their patients.
 And what we found was it's just very hard for clinicians to do this on a busy day of rounds—to figure out who are the patients to refer, and fill out a long form.
 And then the patients were on their own to find a cardiac rehab center, because we didn't have one at our health system at the time.
 So, the patients had to go into the community and call our insurance program.
 We used the electronic health record to automatically identify the patients.
 It took a little bit of work, and we spent three months figuring out who are the right patients that we should be referring to get that manually created.